MFG 185 - Refrigerator VESTFROST - Free user manual and instructions

 Manual defrosting

-If there is a need for manual defrosting, push the Defrost botton for more than 2 second and a manual defrost will start.
+If manual defrosting is needed, press the Defrost button for more than 2 seconds and a manual defrost will start.

-After 30 min. the electronic control will return to normal mode
+After 30 minutes, the electronic control will return to normal mode.

 Temperature display

-The display shows the actual temperature in the cabinet, and indicates that power is connected.
+The display shows the actual temperature inside the cabinet and indicates that the power is connected.

 Temperature setting

-Push the Set button on left side in 2 sec, afterwards you can change the temperature +/- with the buttons on right side.
+Press the Set button on the left side for 2 seconds, then you can adjust the temperature with the +/- buttons on the right side.

-Pushing the Unit On/Off button stops the compressor and the light is switched off.
-Pushing the Unit On/Off button re-activates the compressor, but the light remains turned off.
-The light is switched on by pressing the Light On/Off button.
+Pressing the Unit On/Off button stops the compressor and turns off the light.
+Pressing the Unit On/Off button again reactivates the compressor, but the light remains off.
+The light is turned on by pressing the Light On/Off button.

 | Fault Possible cause | Remedy | |